taurusilver7/pokedex/README.md

 Populate the compare page with a container to add pokemon to compare at its initial state.
 If a pokemon is already added to compareQueue global state, replace the blank container with the pokemon data.

+Populate the compare block with the pokemon stats & images.
+Create a stats array withe Sets to specially segragate the different stats in a pokemon object.

+Create the action buttons that navigate to different pages in the application or perform CRUD operation on the pokemon in an accound.

 ## Learn More